Guest Post- Meet The Author

 Trust In Me #3 of The Romance In The City Series is a ‘second chance’ steamy, multicultural, romantic suspense, with mafia involvement.
 Following two strong characters overcome grief, learn to trust and find soul mate connection, with a lot of twists and turns between New York and Hong Kong, China along the way.

-STAY TURNED FOR PRE-SALE DATE🥳 RELEASE DATE LATER IN 2020.
+STAY TUNED FOR PRE-SALE DATE🥳 RELEASE DATE LATER IN 2020.

 Here’s a group of some kick ass authors!
 All heat levels and free to read on Kindle Unlimited.
 Dive in!
 Click here Over thirty books!
 All sub genres too.